-To probe more deeply at the mechanism(s)-that is, the underlying subjective model(s) through which consumers thought that increases in the policy rate would reduce inflation, we summarize results testing whether consumers update their prior expectations for GDP growth and personal income in light of the information treatments as they do their inflation expectations.
+To probe more deeply at the mechanisms-that is, the underlying subjective models through which consumers thought that increases in the policy rate would reduce inflation, we summarize results testing whether consumers update their prior expectations for GDP growth and personal income in light of the information treatments as they do their inflation expectations.
 This additional exercise is possible given that our survey asks consumers questions about these two variables similar to those it asks about inflation.
 In summary, as shown in the tables in Appendix F, we find that even when focusing on the previously uninformed and compliant respondents, consumers' posterior expectations for GDP growth and their personal income on average are unaffected by the treatments.
-In other words, even uninformed and compliant consumers do not consistently associate the fall in inflation, which they do expect given the rate hikes, with either a worsening real macroeconomy or deteriorating personal economic prospects.
+In other words, even uninformed and compliant consumers do not consistently associate an increase in interest rates that induces a decline in inflation with either a worsening real macroeconomy or deteriorating personal economic prospects.
 This implies that, if consumers think the slope of the Phillips curve is flat, they do not expect the increases in the federal funds rate to move the economy along a flat Phillips curve.
 Instead, monetary policy shifts inflation expectations directly, similar to the shifts seen in Hazell et al. (2022), who estimate a flat Phillips curve slope using state-level data.
 However, our results admittedly cannot rule out the possibility that consumers alternatively believe that there is a very steep Phillips curve, and hence there is little cost to disinflation, or that there is some mixture of these types of consumers among whom our analysis cannot differentiate.
 While future work should aim to disentangle these two possibilities, our results suggest that consumers think the Fed's disinflationary efforts will have little cost in terms of lost output.